Shigeru Mizuki: Reception and legacy

-His impact extended into the 21st century, with live-action adaptations such as the 2007 Gegege no Kitarō film and Takashi Miike’s 2005 blockbuster The Great Yōkai War.
+His impact extended into the 21st century, with live-action adaptations such as the 2007 Gegege no Kitarō film and Takashi Miike's 2005 blockbuster The Great Yōkai War.

-The smash hit manga Death Note by Tsugumi Ohba and Takeshi Obata used the same idea as his one-shot manga The Miraculous Notebook (不思議な手帖, Fushigina Techō) about a notebook that killed whoever's name was written in it.
-The same idea was used in the.
+The manga Death Note by Tsugumi Ohba and Takeshi Obata used the same idea as his one-shot manga The Miraculous Notebook (不思議な手帖, Fushigina Techō) about a notebook that killed whoever's name was written in it.
 Although this fact is a coincidence, Ohba has stated he did not have any particular inspiration for his story.

 Sakaiminato, Mizuki's childhood home, has a street dedicated to the ghosts and monsters that appear in his stories.
 One hundred bronze statues of the story's characters line both sides of the road.
 There is also a museum featuring several of his creations and works.

 Mizuki has won numerous awards and accolades for his works, especially GeGeGe no Kitarō.
 Among these are: